oyin-bo/autoreply/docs/2-new-architecture.md

 * threads - sets of posts: let's keep URI only and propagate post into "partial" CARs
 * likes/reposts - metrics per post from thread/feed post views
 * feeds - sequence of posts: let's keep URI only

+### Semantic metrics

+For searching purpose it is useful to have RAG over this cache.
+We will consider implementation details of this, and see how it can be achieved.

+A promising option is to use Model2Vec to extract embeddings for posts and profiles, with 64 dimensions and 8-bit quantization.
+May need a toy project to explore/validate.